 - General Immune support – In by opinion this is a good time for regular doses of Vitamin C and Vitamin D. The store may be out of these as vitamins but look at the foods that contain Vitamin C such as citrus fruits.
 Mushrooms can be a good source of Vitamin D. Food is medicine so don't panic when you can't find that supplement on the shelf.
 Simple herbs like garlic provide general support as well.
 Your grocery aisles are full of healing foods.
 This is a good time for healing ginger baths as well so pick up a couple roots to have on hand.

 - Immune stimulating herbs – There are herbs such as Elder and Echinacea that stimulate the immune system through a variety of mechanisms.
-There is uncertainty in the herbal community as to whether these herbs are helpful or could potentially over-activate the immune system for this virus.
+There has been speculation about uncertainty in the herbal community as to whether these herbs are helpful or could potentially over-activate the immune system for this virus.
 You might like to read more from The Science and Art of Herbalism which is the program I teach from Rosemary Gladstar. https://scienceandartofherbalism.com/coronavirus-elderberry/ For my house we will continue to use them as needed to keep our immune system well from the plethora of germs that are still circulating.
 Once one of us is suspected of having coronavirus we will reconsider using these herbs and move to our next protocol.